cemtorun/CourseCache/README.md

 There are also options to explore new courses outside of your concentrations such as "I'm feeling lucky".

-For now, the development will be done using Node.js/Express back-end with HTML/CSS/JavaScript front-end.
+The development was done using Node.js/Express back-end with HTML/CSS/JavaScript front-end.

+Now live at www.course-cache.com!

 CourseCache

-test